Online Colleges in Nevada

 Overview of Higher Education in Nevada

-To attend one of the state’s 4-year public institutions, it will cost residents approximately $6910, according to Collegeboard.org’s 2016-2017 report.
-Those coming from out of state will pay close to $20,720.
-These tuition rates are among the lowest in the nation.
+The NCES reports that attending one of the state’s 4-year public institutions, it will cost residents approximately $5,485, Those coming from out of state will pay close to $21,125.
+These tuition rates are thousands below the national averages, and among the lowest in the nation.

 About Online Colleges in Nevada

-Today, University of Nevada, Las Vegas (UNLV) offers 12 online graduate and undergraduate degree and certificate programs, in fields such as education, engineering, nursing and more.
-They have more than 200 courses to choose from.
+Today, University of Nevada, Las Vegas (UNLV) offers 14 online degree and certificate programs, in fields such as education, engineering, nursing and more.
+There are 300 online and hybrid courses offered each semester.

-Through their “365 Learning” program, University of Nevada, Reno also offers more than 200 online courses, allowing students to earn credit around the year and around the clock.
+Through their “365 Learning” program, University of Nevada, Reno offers online undergraduate and graduate degree programs and graduate certificate programs that allow students to earn credit year-round and around the clock.

 Private schools have online opportunities as well.
-Sierra Nevada College (SNC), a private non-profit liberal arts school, offers fully online bachelor’s degrees in psychology and global business management, and a number of hybrid graduate degree programs in the education field.
+Sierra Nevada College (SNC), a private non-profit liberal arts school, offers fully online bachelor’s degrees in Psychology and Global Business Management, and a number of fully online and hybrid graduate degree programs in the education field.

 The state even has a non-profit online-only university, Western Governors University (WGU Nevada).
-WGU offers more than 50 accredited bachelor’s and master’s degree programs in business, information technology, education, and heath care.
+WGU offers online bachelor’s and master’s degree programs in business, information technology, education, and healthcare.
+Programs are competency-based, allowing students to move at their own pace.
 Students receive support from personal mentors, and have access to online learning modules, electronic textbooks, web-based tutorials and simulations.

 Scholarships and Financial Aid in Nevada